User Guide Cancel

 Create and modify shapes using Pen and Shape tools and copy paths into After Effects from Illustrator and Photoshop.

-You create a shape layer by drawing in the Composition panel with a shape tool or the Pen tool.
+You create a shape layer by drawing in the Composition panel with the Shape or Pen tool.
 You can then add shape attributes to existing shapes or create shapes within that shape layer.
 By default, if you draw in the Composition panel when a shape layer is selected, you create a shape within that shape layer above the selected shapes or group of shapes.
-If you draw in the Composition panel using a Shape tool or Pen tool when an image layer other than a shape layer is selected, you create a mask.
-For more information, see Create masks in After Effects.
+If you draw in the Composition panel using the Shape or Pen tool, when an image layer other than a shape layer is selected, you create a mask

 Note: